lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROPS.md

 </template>
 ```

 We introduced a side effect: a network request. `<Sum>` is no longer deterministic.
 We also don't have any loading state, so our component doesn't provide a good user experience.
+No error state - if (when?) the API call fails, the user won't know, since we don't handle that, either.

-There is a few things here *scream* "side effect":
+There are a few things here *scream* "side effect":

 - using `watch` or `watchEffect`.
-The whole point of these is to react to side effects.
+The whole point of these is to do something in reaction to a side effect.
 This is different to `computed`, which cannot be marked as `async` (well, you probably *can*, but you shouldn't. `computed` should always be synchronous and deterministic).
 - `async` and `await`.
 It is very rare that pure functions (and pure components) use `async` - anything that can be deterministic can usually be determined immediately, no `await` required.

 Of course, these are not only useful but necessary tools.
-They do prevent you from writing tests (or, at least, they make it a little more difficult) and from using a tool like Storybook to iterate on your design and the various states of your component.
-We can use our knowledge of props and pure components to avoid all these pitfalls, though!
+Side effects can make writing tests a little more difficult, and also make it more difficult to use a tool like Storybook to iterate on your design and the various states of your component, since you'll need to mock our an API call.

+We can use our knowledge of props and pure components to avoid all these pitfalls, though, and make our components simple to develop and test.

 ## Refactoring: Props Only

 Let's quickly refactor the `<Sum>` component - if we don't do it now, our manager will drop some new feature work on our desk, and we will never get a chance to.
 We want to identify all the side effects, and transform them to use props.
 The side effect here is the API request, which is inside of `watchEffect`.
-In addition, we still want `<Sum>` to contain the UI concerns - so, rendering the `<input>` and maintaining the state of the numbers.
+We still want `<Sum>` to contain the UI concerns - so, rendering the `<input>` and maintaining the state of the numbers.
 We just want it to be pure and deterministic.

 We can rewrite `<Sum>` to use `props`: